sahas-eashan/Lake-Water-Quality-Prediction-System/README.md

 - **Dataset:**
   - ~80,000 lake locations
   - Records from 2000 to 2023
-  - Each record: pH, Turbidity (NTU), Conductivity (TDS, µS/cm)
+  - Each record includes pH, Turbidity (NTU), Conductivity (TDS, µS/cm)

-- **Approach:**
+- **Prototyping:**
-  - For prototyping, a single representative location's time series data was selected and extracted
+  - Initially focused on a single location with cleaned time series data
-  - Data cleaning included outlier removal and gap-filling
+  - Then extended to global multi-location data modeled with an LSTM

+- **Cleaning:**
+  - Removed missing/outlier values
+  - Ensured physically plausible ranges (pH between 0 and 14, non-negative conductivity and turbidity)

-### **Before and After Data Cleaning**
+- **Before and After Cleaning**

 | Before Cleaning            | After Cleaning           |
 |---------------------------|-------------------------|